olivvius/simple-voice-recorder/README.md

 ## 🚀 Quick Usage

-1. Open the `index.html` file in a browser
+1. Open the `index.html` file in a browser OR got to deployment github page: [https://olivvius.github.io/simple-voice-recorder/](https://olivvius.github.io/simple-voice-recorder/)
 2. Select the desired audio quality
 3. Click on "Start Recording"
 4. Speak into your microphone